Ephesus: Temple of Hadrian

+Terrace Houses

 Terrace Houses at Ephesus with the protective roofing above them.

 On a slope opposite the Hadrian Temple, the Terrace Houses also called as "The Houses of the Rich" includes six luxury Roman residences, featuring mosaics on the floor and frescos on the wall.
 Built on three terraces at the lower end of the slope of Bulbul Mountain, they were built according to the Hippodamian plan of the city in which roads transected each other at the right angles.
 The oldest structure dates to the first century BC, and some of them were in use until the seventh century AD.
 The discovery and excavations of them shed light on the family life during the Roman period.
 Today, Ephesus terrace houses are covered with protective roofing.

+Temple of the Sebastoi

 The Temple of the Sebastoi (sometimes called the Temple of Domitian), dedicated to the Flavian dynasty, was one of the largest temples in the city.
 It was erected on a pseudodipteral plan with 8 × 13 columns.
 The temple and its statue are some of the few remains connected with Domitian.

+Tomb/Fountain of Pollio

 The Tomb/Fountain of Pollio was erected in 97 AD in honour of C. Sextilius Pollio, who constructed the Marnas aqueduct, by Offilius Proculus.
 It has a concave façade.

+Basilica of St. John

 Tomb of John the Apostle at the Basilica of St. John.

 A part of the site, Basilica of St. John, was built in the 6th century, under emperor Justinian I, over the supposed site of the apostle's tomb.
 It is now surrounded by Selçuk.